-The story of About Health is different to most other companies.
-While most businesses start with an entrepreneur who has an idea for a product or service, About Health is really the result of two stories, what happened to my mother and what happened to my father.
+The story of About Health is different to most other companies because while most businesses start with an entrepreneur who has an idea for a product or service, About Health is really the result of two stories, what happened to my mother and what happened to my father.

 In 2009 my father passed away.
 Dad died of one of the worst cancers you can get, pancreatic cancer.
 The thing that makes this cancer so deadly is that by the time you are diagnosed, it has usually spread to other organs, like your liver.
 This means that from the point of diagnosis, you generally live just months.